 These guidelines aim to provide a comprehensive framework that ensures all students, particularly those requiring assistive technologies, are given an equitable opportunity to demonstrate their academic abilities under standardized and fair conditions.
 By meticulously planning and executing these guidelines, universities can enhance the integrity and inclusiveness of their examination procedures.

+This approach not only enhances the learning and examination conditions for disabled and neurodivergent students but also aligns with broader inclusivity and equity objectives within the academic community.

-2. Case Study: Tablets Use in Examinations
+2. Case Study: Electronic Tablets Use in Examinations

-1. Rationales for iPad Use
+1. Rationales for Electronic Tablet (e.g. iPad) Use

 Use of an iPad for a student with visual dyslexia, dyspraxia, and ADHD, particularly in an engineering programme, is well-supported by several rational points: